ParedesGab/PP1/README.md

 # Laxus and Thiosymbion

-Symbiosis is defined as the living together of differently named organisms (Debary,1879).
+Symbiosis is defined as "the living together of differently named organisms" (Debary,1879).
 This website features one extraordinary symbiotic example, the one involving the marine nematode *Laxus oneistus* and its inseparable bacterial partner, *Candidatus* Thiosymbion oneisti.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)

 The site can be accessed via this [link](https://iuliiakonovalova.github.io/animal_shelter/)

 ## Project Goals